 Responding to “Merchandise Not as Described” Chargeback Claims

 Taking orders online and shipping the orders to customers might sound simple, but there are challenges.
 Customers expect products they receive to look exactly like the website pictures, match the descriptions provided on the website and to function accordingly.
-Descriptive information should be clearly written so that there is no room for interpretation and any discrepancies between a photo and the actual product should be noted.
-Additionally, it should be easy for customers to find the website’s Terms and Conditions, and return, exchange and cancellation policies should be written in layman’s terms.
+Descriptive information has to be clearly written so that there is no room for interpretation and any discrepancies between a photo and the actual product have to be available.
+Additionally, it should be easy for customers to find the website’s Terms and Conditions, and return, exchange and cancellation policies should be available in layman’s terms.

 When customers believe they have been misled the end result can be a transaction dispute claiming “merchandise not as described.”

-Merchants are notified each time a chargeback is filed and each notification includes a reason code specific to the card brand network.
-Forexample, Visa uses Reason Code 53 and MasterCard uses Reason Code 4853 to identify “merchandise not as described”chargebacks.
+Merchants get the notification each time a chargeback is present.
+Also, each notification includes a reason code specific to the card brand network.
+For example, Visa uses Reason Code 53 and MasterCard uses Reason Code 4853 to identify “merchandise not as described”chargebacks.
 These codes tell the merchant what the requirements are to present proof that the claim is invalid.

-Along with letting card issuers know if they were not previously contacted by the customer, merchants need to make available the following documentation to fight chargebacks for “merchandise not as described” claims:
+Along with letting card issuers know if they were no previous contact with the customer.
+Merchants need to make available the following documentation to fight chargebacks for “merchandise not as described” claims:

-Merchandise delivered before cancellation:copies of detailed documentsthat include the order date, dispatching date, product details and date of cancellation to show that the customer did cancel the order, but the cancellation was requested after the order was shipped and the merchandise has not yet been returned by the customer.
+Copies of detailed documents that include the order date, dispatching date, product details and date of cancellation.
+It is to show that the customer cancels the order.
+But the cancellation was requested after the order was shipped and the merchandise has not yet been returned by the customer.

-Merchandise returned and damaged: copies of documents showing that the merchandise was replaced or repaired, which might include details of communications with the customer and a description of the exact repairs that were made.
+Copies of documents showing that the merchandise was under repair.
+This may include details of communications with the customer and a description of the exact repairs in place.